ben-watt/surveyor-v2/README.md

 Can we do something where we're less structured???.
 Rock up at a property take a load of pictures take a load of audio / video then interpret that data to understand what is useful in order to generate a survey.
 What would we need?
 An understanding of what is required for a survey

-- [AI: Review this image and identify any possible defects]
+- [AI: Review this image and identify any possible defects] (Easy)
-- [AI: Link relevant bits of video, audio and text together]
+- [AI: Link relevant bits of video, audio and text together] (Hard)
-- [AI: Generate specific bits about each section]
+- [AI: Generate specific bits about each section] (Medium)
+- [AI: Create a report with encapsulates all the information above] (Very hard)